Injustice (2021 film): Production

 In June 2021, an animated film based on the 2013 video game Injustice: Gods Among Us was announced.
 The voice cast for the film was announced the following month on July 21.

 Release

-Unlike the games, which are Rated T from the ESRB, the film is Rated R for Bloody Violence, making it the first R-Rated movie based on a T-Rated video games series since Tekken.
+Unlike the games, which are Rated T from the ESRB, the film is Rated R for Bloody Violence.
 The film was released on October 19, 2021 on Blu-ray, 4K Ultra HD and in digital format.
 The DVD was exclusively released for Walmart stores.
 On October 9, the entire film was leaked online, ten days before its planned release date.

-The Blu-ray includes the featurette titled Adventures in Storytelling: Injustice – Crisis and Conflict, where the filmmakers discuss the production and themes of the movie, in addition to both parts of the animated Justice League TV show's episode "Injustice for All".
+The Blu-ray includes the featurette titled Adventures in Storytelling: Injustice – Crisis and Conflict, where the filmmakers discuss the production and themes of the film, as well as the Justice League episode "Injustice for All".

-The movie made its linear debut in the United States on Adult Swim's Toonami block on February 19, 2023.
+The film made its linear debut in the United States on Adult Swim's Toonami block on February 19, 2023.